thofisch/doc-api/docs/representations.md

 - **DO** use decimal, float and double data types defined in the W3C XML Schema for formatting numbers including currency.
 - **DO** use ISO 3166 (ISO 3166-1-alpha2) codes for countries and dependent territories.
 - **DO** use ISO 4217 alphabetic or numeric codes for denoting currency.
 - **DO** use RFC 3339 for dates, times, and date-time values used in representations.
+Time durations and intervals could conform to ISO 8601
-- **DO** use ISO 639-1 language tags for representing the language of text
+- **DO** use ISO 639-1 language tags for representing the language of text.
+BCP-47 (based on ISO 639-1) for language variants.
 - **DO** use time zone identifiers from the Olson Time Zone Database to convey time zones.
+- **DO** use the HTTP-date format defined in RFC 7231 Section 7.1.1.1.
+(Date/Time Formats) for `Last-Modified`, `Date`, and `Expires` HTTP headers.
 - **AVOID** using language-, region-, or country-specific formats or format identifiers, except when the text is meant for presentation to end users.

 <!-- TODO -->

-    - Last-Modified header has datetimes in RFC2616 format.
-    - Time durations and intervals could conform to ISO 8601
-    - ISO 639-1 language code
-    - BCP-47 (based on ISO 639-1) for language variants
-    - Use the HTTP-date format defined in RFC 7231 Section 7.1.1.1.
-(Date/Time Formats.)

-    ### MUST: Define Format for Type Number and Integer

-    Whenever an API defines a property of type number or integer, the precision must be defined by the format as follows to prevent clients from guessing the precision incorrectly, and thereby changing the value unintentionally:
+    Define Format for Type Number and Integer whenever an API defines a property of type number or integer, the precision must be defined by the format as follows to prevent clients from guessing the precision:

     type	format	specified value range
     integer	int32	integer between -2^31 and 2^31-1